M2000Interpreter/Environment/utf8/sleep.bas.utf8.txt

 Public Function Is64bit() As Boolean
-    Static m As Boolean, used As Boolean
+    Static M As Boolean, used As Boolean
 If used Then
 Else
    If GetProcAddress(GetModuleHandle("kernel32"), "IsWow64Process") > 0 Then
-      IsWow64Process GetCurrentProcess(), m
+      IsWow64Process GetCurrentProcess(), M
       used = True
    End If
 End If
-   Is64bit = m
+   Is64bit = M
 End Function

 Public Function Blockmalloc(ByVal nBytes As Long, way As Long, Optional NoRun As Boolean = True) As Long